List of Zyuden Sentai Kyoryuger characters: Dogold

-Raging Knight Dogold (怒りの戦騎ドゴルド, Ikari no Senki Dogorudo) is a foul-tempered club/Cowardly Lion/Oni/banchō-themed Deboth Knight, Kaos's second-in-command, and a living suit of armor capable of controlling anyone with a rage-filled mindset.
+Raging Knight Dogold (怒りの戦騎ドゴルド, Ikari no Senki Dogorudo) is a foul-tempered club/Cowardly Lion/Oni/banchō-themed Deboth Knight, Kaos' second-in-command, and a living suit of armor capable of controlling anyone with a rage-filled mindset.
 As such, he is charged with amassing anger for Deboth.
 While aiding Kaos during Japan's Sengoku period, Dogold formed around Utsusemimaru's body to gain control of Pteragordon.
 Following his revival in the present day, he influences the amnesiac samurai to instill rage in humans until the Kyoryugers discover what happened and free their comrade while Dogold is forced to use Cambrimas as hosts.
 Following a failed attempt to take the G-BO (G-BO（ジーボ）, Jībo) android as his host, Dogold undermines Endolf and uses him instead due to their similar primary emotions; gaining an increase in power in the process.
 As he was ordered not to kill his fellow knight, Dogold attempts to keep this secret from Kaos.
 However, Dogold later discovers Endolf's personality was influencing his and attempts to take Dantetsu Kiryu as his new host to maintain his sense of self, only to be betrayed by the Debo Yanasanta brothers and lose his hold over Endolf.
 With his rage quota filled and having lost his standing with Kaos, who knew of his transgression from the beginning, Dogold is forcibly equipped with two Deboth Cell-based rings and forced to become Endolf's bodyguard, apparently losing his sense of honor.
 During the Deboth Army's final battle however, Dogold regains his freedom and joins forces with Utsusemimaru to destroy Endolf.
 Having sustained heavy damage during the fight, Dogold forces the Kyoryuger to give him an honorable death.

 In battle, Dogold can generate lightning and wields the Kenka Jōtō (喧嘩上刀) Seven-Branched Sword.
 With Utsusemimaru as his host, Dogold can wield the Pteragordon Zyudenchi and control Pteragordon in both its Zyudenryu mode and as PteraidenOh.

 Dogold is voiced by Satoshi Tsuruoka (鶴岡 聡, Tsuruoka Satoshi).